German bombardment of Monrovia

-The German bombing of Monrovia was an event that occurred during World War I. It started when the German submarine attacked Monrovia, the capital of Liberia.
+The German bombardment of Monrovia was an event that occurred during World War I. It started when the German submarine attacked Monrovia, the capital of Liberia.
 The German commander demanded that the Liberian government destroy the French wireless station in the city and haul down the French flag, but when his ultimatum was not fulfilled, the submarine began shelling the city.
 The French wireless station was destroyed and several shells fell in the center of Monrovia, causing several buildings to be destroyed and several residents to be killed.
 The eventual arrival of a British steamship saved the Liberian capital from destruction.

 Discussion of the threat

 On 4 August 1917, Liberia declared war on Germany and joined the Allies.
 At the time, the German consul threatened that "a German submarine would pay a visit", but this was not taken seriously after Germany designated the entire Liberian coastline as a war zone.
 This meant they were therefore subject to attack Liberia's capital, Monrovia, as the city is located on the sea, making it particularly dangerous given the possibility of a German attack.

 The Allied powers discussed the possible threat of submarine attack and the necessary fortification of the port of Monrovia at length.
 Discussions took place between American, British, French, and Liberian officials about the French wireless station at Monrovia and the appearance of German submarines off Dakar, which threatened the Liberian capital and its tiny navy.
 After Germany declared the entire Liberian coast a war zone in early 1918, the Americans and British made two immediate proposals to Liberia on the matter: to extinguish Monrovia's lighthouses at night and to arm the port with British artillery.
 Other proposals, including providing Liberia with four seaplanes, were discussed by American, British, and French representatives, but the governments ultimately settled on leaving the Liberian ports unprotected, as the Allies felt that the equipment they could provide would be inadequate and not worth the effort.
 Neither the French nor the British had the resources at the time to deploy ships, aircraft or gun batteries to adequately defend the Liberian coast.
 The British admiral commanding the West Africa Squadron stated that he considered an attack on Liberia unlikely.